cydermaster/scripts/README.md

-# scripts
+### scripts
+***

-Scripts for linux
+# Scripts for linux

+desktopxrandr.sh - change resolution to 1920 x 1080 for desktop session
+lightdmxrandr.sh - change resolution to 1920 x 1080 for LightDM login